 Active play is intrinsic to childhood, and occasionally, minor bumps or scrapes might happen.
-Parents will be notified of injuries, minor cuts and scratches requiring first aid by teaching staff.
+Parents will be notified as soon as possible and no later than the end of the day of injuries, minor cuts and scratches requiring first aid by teaching staff.

 During active outdoor play, children may occasionally sustain injuries in areas generally concealed by clothing, such as the torso, shoulders, or hips.
 If our teaching staff suspect an injury in one of these covered regions, they will promptly notify an administrator.
-Together, the teacher and administrator will assess the injury with care and sensitivity.
+Together, the teacher and administrator will assess the injury with care and sensitivity and notify parents.